IITB-MAS/version-1/installation_procedure.md

   1. python 3.7 and above
   2. python modules of pandas, numpy, tkinter, queues and threading

-  -(installing python IDLE with support to latest python version should be enough for point (a) )
+  -(installing python IDLE with support to latest python version should be enough for point (1) )

 # process of installation: